Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.axleTexture(texture: string)`{: .language-javascript }: Sets the texture the axle will be rendered with
+- `.axleTexture(texture: String)`{: .language-javascript }: Sets the texture the axle will be rendered with
 - `.windmill(windmill: Consumer<WindmillBlockBuilder>)`{: .language-javascript }: Sets the properties of the axle's windmill block
     - The consumer has the same methods as the default block builder and one additional one:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
 - `.waterWheel(waterWheel: Consumer<WaterWheelBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the axle's water wheel block
     - The consumer has the same methods as the default block builder plus:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
-    - `.texture(texture: string)`{: .language-javascript }: Sets the texture the water wheel will use, the path is relative to `/textures/entity/waterwheel/`
+    - `.texture(texture: String)`{: .language-javascript }: Sets the texture the water wheel will use, the path is relative to `/textures/entity/waterwheel/`
 - `.gearBox(gearBox: Consumer<GearBoxBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the axle's gear box block
     - The consumer has the same methods as the default block builder plus:
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)